-It’s a bit like training yourself to hear the effects of MP3 encoding using Ozone’s codec simulator: Once you hear what the encoding takes out of the original mix, those weird, lossy qualities of MP3s reveal themselves more plainly.
+It’s a bit like training yourself to hear the effects of MP3 encoding using Ozone’s codec simulator: Once you hear what the encoding takes out of the original mix, those weird, lossy qualities of MP3s reveal themselves.
 The same general principle underscores this exercise.

 Some limiters offer specific delta parameters, but not all do.
 Luckily, you can make your own with some clever routing, multiple instances of a limiter, and a plug-in that flips polarity.

 First, kill the output of your source track, selecting “no output” (or whatever variant of that terminology your DAW provides) in the output section.
 Next, route the source to two auxiliary channels on two sends.
 Duplicate the limiter to both auxiliary channels, and bypass the limiter on your source track.
 On the second channel, flip the limiter itself into bypass.

-Next, load any utility plug-in after the limiter that flips the phase of the left and right channel.
+Next, load any utility plug-in after the limiter that flips the phase of both the left and right channel.

 Logic users, I cannot stress this enough: it’s essential for you to have both limiters instantiated for the trick to work, or else latency will be an issue, and you won’t hear what you’re supposed to hear—the sporadic limiting of your mix, usually on the kick and snare drums, when the limiter is audibly pushing down on signal.